Indonesia flag

-The postal code for Kuantan Mudik is 29564 in Riau, Kuantan Singingi, Indonesia.
-The table below lists ZIP codes and postcodes for places within Kuantan Mudik.
+The Postal Codes (Kode pos) for Kuantan Mudik is 29564 in Kuantan Singingi, Riau, Kuantan Singingi, Indonesia.
+The table below lists Postal Codes and postcodes for places within Kuantan Mudik.

 Postal Codes for Places in Kuantan Mudik